NBA Rumors: Timberwolves Could Replace Tom Thibodeau With Fred Hoiberg As Head Coach, Per ‘ESPN’s Wojnarowski

 — SportsCenter (@SportsCenter) January 7, 2019

 Fred Hoiberg lost his job as the Bulls head coach after the team started the 2018-19 NBA season with a 5-19 record.
 As of now, it remains unknown if he will be an ideal replacement for Tom Thibodeau as the Timberwolves head coach.
-In his four-year stint with the Bulls, Hoiberg posted a 115-155 record and his only greatest achievement was leading the team to the Eastern Conference Playoffs in 2017 where they easily eliminated in the first round.
+In his four-year stint with the Bulls, Hoiberg posted a 115-155 record and his only greatest achievement was leading the team to the Eastern Conference Playoffs in 2017 where they were easily eliminated in the first round.

 When the Bulls traded Jimmy Butler for young contributors like Robert Covington and Dario Saric, the Timberwolves hoped that they would become a more competitive team in the deep Western Conference.
 Timberwolves owner Glen Taylor admitted that their recent struggle was one of the major reasons behind their decision to fire Tom Thibodeau as president of basketball operations and head coach.

-“I said let’s let it go and see how things worked and I think now, we’ve gone up through halfway through the season and I don’t think we’re where we thought we would be or where we think we should be,” Taylor said, via Twitter post of Chris Hine of Minneapolis Star Tribune.
+“I said let’s let it go and see how things worked and I think now, we’ve gone up through halfway through the season and I don’t think we’re where we thought we would be or where we think we should be,” Taylor said, via a Twitter post of Chris Hine of Minneapolis Star Tribune.